 Subscribers are kept up-to-date in real time – as soon as a change is published, the new version becomes available in the AP News Taxonomy.
 Numerical versioning keeps the changes organized and in sync with the data provided by the AP Tagging Service.
 A detailed log of all changes is accessible through a separate API.
 You can keep track of all changes, or just the ones you care most about.

 Subscribers can access the taxonomy by making calls to an API and request the full set of terms in a given vocabulary, a subset of terms, or information about a particular term.
 Calls are also available for retrieving deprecated terms, term change logs, and additional information about the structure of the taxonomy.
-Taxonomy data can be returned in Semantic-Web compatible formats, such as RDF/XML or RDF/TTL.
+Taxonomy data can be returned in Semantic-Web compatible formats, such as RDF/XML, RDF/TTL or JSON-LD.
 Information about a particular term can also be returned as HTML.

 To learn more, refer to the Developer's Guide.

 AP Tagging service receives your English-language news content and automatically returns relevant metadata, using standardized terminology from the AP News Taxonomy, AP Core categories or the IAB Tech Lab Content Taxonomy.

 This smart service goes well beyond mere text extraction; it uses human-created semantic rules to understand your content and identify the most pertinent concepts and topics.

-Although the system will recognize and return specific entities that it finds in the submitted content (aka "text extraction"), it also uses human-created semantic rules to identify topics that may not be explicitly mentioned in the text at all.
+The system will recognize and return specific entities that it finds in the submitted content (aka "text extraction") and also uses human-created semantic rules to identify topics that may not be explicitly mentioned in the text at all.

 For example, a story about a particular country music star can trigger the "Country music" subject, even if the word "music" does not appear in the story.

-Drawing from the AP News Taxonomy, the tagging service looks at each piece of submitted content and returns standardized names, IDs and other properties for all the relevant taxonomy terms that triggered a semantic rule.
-You can specify which taxonomy you want applied - AP's, IAB's or Core - and which of the five areas of coverage the service should return.
+The tagging service looks at each piece of submitted content and returns standardized names, IDs and other properties for all the relevant taxonomy terms that triggered a semantic rule.
+You can specify which taxonomy you want applied - AP's, IAB's or Core - and which of the five areas of AP News Taxonomy's coverage the service should return.

 After all the matching metadata values have been identified, the service checks for additional standardized names and IDs based on relationships stored in the AP News Taxonomy.
 For example, the subject hierarchy ensures that any item tagged with "Food safety" is also tagged with "Health", and any content that picks up a sports league is tagged with the relevant sport subject.

 Finally, the metadata output is enhanced with additional data properties.
 For example, companies are given a ticker, athletes are associated with their teams, and geographic locations get latitude and longitude data.
 You can also access the AP News Taxonomy or the IAB Tech Lab Content Taxonomy mapping for additional information about any given tag.

 Subscribers can access the tagging service by making calls to an API either synchronously, or by submitting multiple documents simultaneously and retrieving the tags at a later time.
 Content may be submitted as plain text or XML.

-Tagging service data can be returned in a Semantic-Web compatible formats, such as RDF/XML or RDF/TTL.
+Tagging service data can be returned in a Semantic-Web compatible formats, such as RDF/XML, RDF/TTL, n-triples or JSON-LD.
 It can also be returned in Simple XML format.
 You can integrate with the Tagging API through Zapier.

 To learn more, refer to the Developer's Guide.